-Elon Musk, the Tesla and SpaceX CEO, quit the president’s advisory boards after Trump left the Paris climate accord, and tech mogul Mark Cuban spoke out about Trump’s criticism of NFL players taking a knee, for example.
+Elon Musk, the Tesla, and SpaceX CEO, quit the president’s advisory boards after Trump left the Paris climate accord, and tech mogul Mark Cuban spoke out about Trump’s criticism of NFL players taking a knee, for example.

-These prominent leaders can serve as inspiration to you, no matter your position in the corporate latter, in a time when many feel powerless and hopeless.
+These prominent leaders can serve as an inspiration to you, no matter your position in the corporate latter, in a time when many feel powerless and hopeless.
 We can learn from them how to be outspoken and make a difference in our world today.

 Take a stand.

 Also, people like to know that a leader has a point of view and will take a stand.
-Being with a flip flopper is unsettling.
+Being with a flip-flopper is unsettling.
 Working under someone with conviction can give a sense of security and clarity.